slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"With a strong enough «why», you can overcome any «how»."
 -- Tony Robbins*

+> *"Motivation is what gets you started.
+Habit is what keeps you going."
+-- Jim Rohn*

 > *"There was a gun to my head.
 The gun was, I didn’t want to be in an assisted living home, watching TV all day, waiting to die.
 Every day I wake up with that gun to my head.
 Every day I live."*